-Some of the bishops who gathered at the meeting hall looked as if they had barely survived a battlefield.
+Some of the bishops gathered at the meeting hall looked as if they had barely survived a battlefield.
 One was missing an eye.
 Another, also with an eye gouged out, dragged hamstrung legs.
-Still another's hands had been scorched.
+Still, another's hands had been scorched.
 Others wore the scars of scourging beneath their shirts.
-These victims of torture took their places among hundreds of other bishops.
+These victims of torture took their place among hundreds of other bishops.
 A signal torch was raised.
-The hall hushed in anticipation.
+The hall was hushed in anticipation.

 The most powerful man in the world, Emperor Constantine, entered, walking on raised heels, his purple gown and silver diadem ablaze with jewels.
 The first Christian emperor was preparing to address the first ecumenical council.

 Even two years earlier, this meeting would have been unthinkable--a gathering of 312 bishops from throughout the Roman Empire, summoned and financed by the Emperor himself.
 Only a few years before, these same bishops had been branded criminals by Diocletian.
 Their gouged eyes, burnt flesh, and slashed tendons bore mute witness to the unshakable loyalty they held to the name of Christ.
 Men in humble garb with twisted bodies waited to hear what their royally garbed and graceful emperor would say.